EgorBu/Multilanng/README.md

 Python simple multi-language module.
 Focus on be easy to use.

+Warning: Still in early alpha, only support 2 languages

 ## How to use
 Import the library multilanng
 Choose a file to store translations (will be created if missing):